Gus Solomons Jr.: Early life

 Gus Martinez Solomons Jr. was born in Cambridge, Massachusetts.

 His father, Gustave Martinez Solomons, an electrical engineer and Cambridge civic leader, graduated from MIT in 1928.
 His mother, Olivia Mae Stead Solomons, was a teacher.

-His brother, Noel W. Solomon, was an associate professor of Clinical Nutrition at MIT (1977-1984).
-After his father's death in 1987, the building at 456 Broadway in Cambridge was named in his honor: Gustave M Solomons Transportation Career Center.
+His brother, Noel W. Solomons, was an associate professor of Clinical Nutrition at MIT (1977-1984).
+After his father's death in 1987, the building at 456 Broadway in Cambridge was named in his honor: Gustave M. Solomons Transportation Career Center.

 Gus Solomons Jr. started dancing at the age of 4, taking tap, acrobatics, and ballet classes at a local studio.
 His first dance teacher was E. Virginia Williams, founder of the Boston Ballet Company.

 He attended college at Massachusetts Institute of Technology (MIT), where he received a Bachelor of Architecture degree in 1961, and “moonlighted” taking dance classes with Jan Veen, founder of the Boston Conservatory's dance program.
+In 1960, Doc Edgerton recruited Solomons as a subject to record the human body in dance using high-speed photography.

 Career

-Solomons moved o New York City in August 1961 to appear in “Kicks & Co.,” a Broadway-bound show with choreography by Donald McKayle and Walter Nicks.
+Solomons moved to New York City in August 1961 to appear in “Kicks & Co.,” a Broadway-bound show with choreography by Donald McKayle and Walter Nicks.
 The show closed after four previews in Chicago.

 In 1962, Solomons was situated in a studio at 51 West 19th Street in New York, located in the midst of the downtown dance scene.

 Solomons received a scholarship to study dance at the Martha Graham School and took ballet classes at the Joffrey Ballet School.

 He danced with several New York companies, including Pearl Lang, Donald McKayle, Paul Sanasardo, Joyce Trisler, and Martha Graham.

 He was also part of Studio 9, a studio-sharing cooperative with Elizabeth Keen, Phoebe Neville, Cliff Keuter, Elina Mooney, Kenneth King, and others.

 Encouraged by his friend and "guardian angel" David Vaughan, Solomons studied new approaches to dance composition with Robert Dunn, who was the husband of Merce Cunningham dancer Judith Dunn.
 From 1965 to 1968, Solomons danced with the Merce Cunningham and Company.
 He was the first Black dancer to join the Cunningham company, and was the first dancer in roles of significant Cunningham works: How to Pass; Kick, Fall and Run; RainForest; Place; Walkaround Time; and Scramble.